samuelbruno33/Thera-Stories/README.md

-# Thera-Stories
+# Thera Stories
-A very nice game that teaches you the history of Santorini!
+A very nice mobile game that teaches you the history of Santorini!